European and British contacts with China 1700-1800

 An example of the move away from Chinoiserie is the Royal Pavilion at Brighton, UK.
 It was built in 1787 in a strange Indo-Saracenic style but the interior had many Chinoiserie objects.
 The Prince of Wales (later King George IV) was a slave to fashion and the change in taste to Indian and Classical came about at the end of the 18th century.
 Elsewhere in Europe Chinoiserie clung on for longer, even into the early 20th century in places.

 Ordinary people noted the change too.
 Porcelain began to be made at Sèvres in 1756 and Royal Worcester in 1751.
 European manufacturers began to be able to achieve the same fine quality as Chinese goods.
-Some commentators believe the European advantage was the more efficient manufacturing and delivery of goods than in far away China.
+Some commentators believe the European advantage was in more efficient manufacturing and delivery of goods than from far away China.
 The transition to home-made goods accelerated now that the Industrial Revolution had begun in the UK.
 It was only the addiction to tea that made continued trade with China essential.

 The 18th century in China is regarded as a spell of good government and continued overall improvement.
 The first four Qing emperors Shunzhi, Kangxi, Yongzheng and Qianlong ruled long and skillfully, their reigns covered 150 years of relative prosperity for all in China.
 The Manchu people introduced some wise reforms and accepted Confucian orthodoxy in government.